munificent/craftinginterpreters/book/garbage-collection.md

 ^code mark-table

 Pretty straightforward.
 We walk the entry array.
 For each one, we mark its value.
 We also mark the key strings for each entry since the GC manages those strings too.

 ### Less obvious roots

 Those cover the roots that we typically think of -- the values that are obviously reachable because they're stored in variables the user's program can see.
-But the VM has a few of its own hidey holes where it squirrels away references to values that it directly accesses.
+But the VM has a few of its own hidey-holes where it squirrels away references to values that it directly accesses.

 Most function call state lives in the value stack, but the VM maintains a